DOME-Marketplace/dome-access-node-directory/README.md

     url: "https://123.162.194.139:8080"
 ```

 > NOTE: The `publicKey` field is the public key of the organization that is used to verify the signature of the JWT token.
-This public key is the one generated and used to sign the Blockchain transactions in the DLT-Adapter and the generated Token in the Replication Service.
+This key is the same of the key pair and used to sign the Blockchain transactions in the DLT-Adapter and the generated Token in the Replication Service.

 > NOTE 2: The `url` must be the URL of the organization's Access Node, and it can be an IP address or a domain.